-During 2017 an Enhanced Transfer Value ('ETV') programme was implemented to reduce the risk of the employee defined benefit pension scheme to the Company.
-The programme offered members the choice to take an enhanced transfer value and was well received (49% of active and 20% of deferred members accepted).
-It resulted in a reduction the Company's defined benefit pension scheme liabilities of circa 30% which consequentially led to an improvement in the risk profile of the defined benefit pension scheme in general and reduced the associated capital charge by approximately €8m.
+During 2018 an Enhanced Transfer Value ('ETV') programme, which was initiated during 2017, continued to reduce the risk of the employee defined benefit pension scheme to the Company.
+The programme offered members the choice to take an enhanced transfer value.
+It resulted in a reduction to the Company's defined benefit pension scheme liabilities of circa 5%.